Author: Frank W. Jackson, M.D.

 - Chronic heartburn and inflammation of the lower esophagus, called reflux esophagitis

-- Anemia due to chronic bleeding from the lower esophagus
+- Anemia due to chronic bleeding from the lower esophagus or upper stomach

 - Scarring and narrowing of the lower esophagus causing difficulty in swallowing

 - While sleeping, stomach secretions can seep up the esophagus and into the lungs causing chronic cough, wheezing, and even pneumonia

 In addition, the complicated hernia can cause serious problems such as difficulty in breathing or severe chest pain, especially in the elderly.

 Treatment is called for only when the hernia results in symptoms, such as persistent heartburn or difficulty in swallowing.
 Acid inflammation and ulceration of the lower esophagus also require treatment.

 General guidelines for treating heartburn and esophagitis (inflammation of the esophagus) are:

 - Avoid (or use only in moderation) foods and substances that increase reflux of acid into the esophagus, such as: